-The next action in this step is the execution of the Data Set Chooser which displays the set of LoSOs available in the "Select LOSOs" window, activating a vertical scroll bar on the right if necessary (see Figure 3).
-Sometimes you will want to reduce a subset of these LoSOs rather than all LoSOs, and for this you may individually select (or de-select) LoSOs for processing using the tick boxes in the first column, and the buttons Select All and Deselect All at the bottom left.
+2. Next the Data Set Chooser displays the available DataSets in the "Select Datasets" window8, activating a vertical scroll bar on the right if necessary (see Figure 4.0.3).
+Sometimes you will want to reduce a subset of these DataSets rather than all DataSets, and for this you may individually select (or de-select) DataSets for processing using the tick boxes in the first column, and the buttons Select All and Deselect All at the bottom left.

-You may also highlight a single LoSO in blue by clicking on the relevant line.
-If you subsequently click on Inspect Highlighted, then a "Select Frames" window will appear that lists the set of files that make up the highlighted LoSO including the full filename and path for each file, the file category (from the FITS header), and a selection tick box in the first column (see Figure 7).
-The tick boxes allow you to edit the set of files in the LoSO which is useful if it is known that a certain calibration frame is of poor quality (e.g: a poor raw flat-field frame).
-The list of files in the LoSO may also be saved to disk as an ASCII file by clicking on Save Selected As and using the file browser that appears.
+You may also highlight a single DataSet in blue by clicking on the relevant line.
+If you subsequently click on Inspect Highlighted, then a "Select Frames" window will appear that lists the set of files that make up the highlighted DataSet including the full filename and path for each file, the file category (from the FITS header), and a selection tick box in the first column (see Figure 6.3.1).
+The tick boxes allow you to edit the set of files in the DataSet which is useful if it is known that a certain calibration frame is of poor quality (e.g. a poor raw flat-field frame).
+The list of files in the DataSet may also be saved to disk as an ASCII file by clicking on Save As and using the file browser that appears.

-By clicking on the line corresponding to a particular file in the "Select Frames" window, the file will be highlighted in blue, and the file FITS header will be displayed in the text box on the right (see Figure 7), allowing a quick inspection of useful header keywords.
+By clicking on the line corresponding to a particular file in the "Select Frames" window, the file will be highlighted in blue, and the file FITS header will be displayed in the text box on the right (see Figure 6.3.1), allowing a quick inspection of useful header keywords.
 If you then click on Inspect, the workflow will open the file in the selected FITS viewer application defined by the workflow parameter FITS_VIEWER.

-To exit from the "Select Frames" window, click Continue, and to exit from the "Select LOSOs" window, click either Continue in order to continue with the workflow reduction, or Stop in order to stop the workflow.
+To exit from the "Select Frames" window, click Continue, and to exit from the "Select Datasets" window, click either Continue in order to continue with the workflow reduction, or Stop in order to stop the workflow.